-💡 Tips, replacements and suggestions
+Tips, replacements and suggestions

 	- Sweetness - we find that the sweetness from watermelon is enough.
 However, when we first drank this in Barcelona, as they added tons of ice, they also added a lot of sugar.
 That makes it unhealthy.

 	- If you want to add some sweetness, we recommend adding maple syrup or agave syrup.
 These are natural sweeteners and have a lower glycemic index than sugar.

-Cucumber: when we want to change things up, we replace some of the watermelon cubes with cucumber, which is equally hydrating and adds additional flavor notes and vitamins and minerals.
+	Cucumber - when we want to change things up, we replace some of the watermelon cubes with cucumber, which is equally hydrating and adds additional flavor notes and vitamins and minerals.
 Look at this Hangover juice using cucumber, the best recovery juice.

 	📝 Notes on color